 As a result of this chain of events, I ended my 12-year career as a school psychologist and went back to school to obtain a Ph.D. in Reading Education at Syracuse University.
 I decided that I not only wanted to share existing research on literacy, but I also wanted to learn how to conduct research myself.
 It was at this point that I began to conceptualize literacy in the same way that UNESCO discussed it—as a “fundamental human right . . . foundation[al] for lifelong learning” (para.
 1).
 I began to feel a social obligation to work toward helping students achieve high levels of literacy.
 It is this journey that has led me to co-author and edit this textbook for you, since what you do will have a major influence on what your students know and can do, not only in your classroom, but for the rest of their lives.
 This textbook will not only provide you with access to research information but will also instruct you on how to evaluate research claims and how to locate trustworthy information about literacy practices.
 I want you to join me in helping students achieve high levels of literacy.
 Reading and discussing information within the chapters of this textbook are important steps in our work together.

 In addition to the influence of Vellutino et al. (1996) on my thinking, I have had numerous other epiphanies that have shaped my future teaching, writing, and research.
 One notable moment occurred while I was conducting a research project with a diverse group of students, in which about a quarter of them spoke a language other than English at home and where there were six different races/ethnicities represented among them.
 On a day that I was observing at a school, a reading teacher was testing a little boy who was African American and had a medical condition that required numerous visits to the school nurse.
 Based on the reading teacher’s assessment, it became apparent that the child was experiencing considerable difficulties developing his skills in reading and writing.
 My moment of insight occurred as I walked with the little boy to the nurse, alongside the reading teacher.
 I suddenly recognized how every dimension of this child contributed to his literacy development.
-These dimensions included his family, his race and culture, his gender, his feelings, his peers, his teachers, his physical needs, and so many other identities and experiences that resulted in this little boy needing to leave his classroom to go check his insulin level because he had not gotten enough to eat at breakfast.
+These dimensions included his family, his race and culture, his gender, his feelings, his peers, his teachers, his physical needs, and so many other identities and experiences that resulted in this little boy needing to leave his classroom to see the school nurse because he had not gotten enough to eat at breakfast.

 Discussion of Key Terms Used Throughout This Textbook